 · Sonos – home sound system

-Mr. G and I have an older generation mid-size Sonos speaker in the living room, and since recently, the PLAY:1 mini speaker (aka Snowflake 🛒) in the bedroom.
-We can use the speakers individually or group them together and have the same music playing in both rooms.
+Mr. G and I have an older generation mid-size Sonos speaker in the living room, and since recently, the PLAY:1 mini speaker (a.k.a.
+“Snowflake” 🛒) in the bedroom.
+We can use the speakers individually or group them and have the same music playing in both rooms.
 The wireless sound system is, furthermore, linked to my Spotify account, making it possible to stream all the music available to me on Spotify.
-I also love giving my friends access to the Sonos (all it takes is for them to connect to the same wi-Fi network and download the Sonos app on their phone), so they can play their music favorites when visiting.
+I also love giving my friends access to the Sonos (all it takes is for them to connect to the same Wi-Fi network and download the Sonos app on their phone), so they can play their music favorites when visiting.

 · “Fluent Forever: How to Learn Any Language Fast and Never Forget It” by Gabriel Wyner – language learning guidebook

 If I were to do my first spin-off–Be a Polyglot–over, “Fluent Forever” would no doubt be the only guide that I would use to learn Spanish.
 Admittedly, Wyner’s method is crazy comprehensive, and I wouldn’t be surprised if you don’t even get through the book.
-Then again, learning a new language isn’t simple either.
-So if you’ve decided to do it anyway, you might as well invest some time in Fluent Forever and find out how to do it best.
+Then again, if you’ve decided on learning a new language, which takes a lot of time anyway, you might as well invest some of it in Fluent Forever and find out how to do it best.

 · Anki – flashcard program

-· “The Artist’s Way” by Julia Cameron – 12-week creativity course
+· “The Artist’s Way” by Julia Cameron – 12-week creativity program 🛒

 · Quote Cards by kikki.K